ericsonga/APCSAReview/_sources/Array2dBasics/a2dDAS.rst

   int[][] ticketInfo;
   String[][] seatingChart;

-.. fillintheblank:: nullInit
+.. fillintheblank:: 2darrayNullfill

+    .. blank:: 2darrayNullblank
         :correct: null$
         :feedback1: ('.*','Did you actually try this in DrJava?')
-   :blankid: 2darrayNullblank

-   What is printed in DrJava when you type System.out.println(ticketInfo); and hit enter after you do the above declarations? :textfield:`2darrayNullblank::mini`
+        What is printed in DrJava when you type System.out.println(ticketInfo); and hit enter after you do the above declarations?

 ..	index::
 	pair: 2D Array; creation